jst-build/jst/doc/concepts/execution-properties.md

 the underlying action, with the same semantics as the respective fields of the `"ACTION"` constructor.

-### `just` dispatching based on remote-execution properties
+### `jst_backend` dispatching based on remote-execution properties

-In simple setups, like using `just execute`, the remote execution is not capable of dispatching to different workers based on remote-execution properties.
-To nevertheless have the benefits of using different execution environments, `just` allows an optional configuration file to be passed on the command line via a new option `--endpoint-configuration`.
+In simple setups, like using `jst backend execute`, the remote execution is not capable of dispatching to different workers based on remote-execution properties.
+To nevertheless have the benefits of using different execution environments, `jst_backend` allows an optional configuration file to be passed on the command line via a new option `--endpoint-configuration`.
 This configuration file contains a list of pairs of remote-execution properties and remote-execution endpoints.